zhanibekov/aboutme/README.md

 ###

 <p align="left">I am a Full-Stack developer with a deep understanding of modern technologies and application architecture.
-My work covers the entire development cycle: from design and implementation to testing and deployment.<br><br>- 🔭 Participated in the DoctAI startup, developing the client and server parts, as well as implementing artificial intelligence technologies.<br>- 📚 Implemented complex administrative panels, data management systems and REST APIs.<br>- Winner of the BAITC hackathon, where my team developed a prototype of an AI-based medical assistant.</p>
+My work covers the entire development cycle: from design and implementation to testing and deployment.<br><br>- 🔭 Participated in the DoctAI startup, developing the client and server parts, as well as implementing artificial intelligence technologies.<br>- 📚 Implemented complex administrative panels, data management systems and REST APIs.<br>-👨🏻‍💻Winner of the BAITC hackathon, where my team developed a prototype of an AI-based medical assistant.</p>